JamesMMiller/gemini4s/README.md

 3. Code review in "Review"
 4. Merged and tested work in "Done"

+Dependencies between tasks are tracked in issue descriptions and must be respected.

 ### Testing

 We maintain high code quality standards:
 - Minimum 90% test coverage (enforced by scoverage)
 - Property-based testing with ZIO Test
 - Integration tests for external API interactions
+- Full test suite must pass before PR merge

 To run tests with coverage:
 ```bash